Affiliate Marketing Without a Website: A Comprehensive Guide

 One might think that email would have surely lost some of its power as an effective marketing tool by now.
 It’s one of the oldest digital marketing strategies afterall.

 This is simply not the case.
-In fact, email users are only going to grow.
+In fact, email users are continuing to grow.

 Most people open their email multiple times a day, which creates a great opportunity to get affiliate links in front of a lot of eyeballs.